 Moving out of home seems incredibly daunting at first.
 Yes, there are many things to consider but it’s easier than you think.

 Before coming to university, I had already lived alone for 2 years.
 I found, however, that living in halls helped with the pressures of living independently.
 All your bills, except a TV license, are included in the price of your rent.
 You don’t have to budget for heating, electricity, water and Wi-Fi.
 It comes at the beginning of every term when your maintenance loan comes in.
 Managing your money is much easier, although you still need to consider food expenses during weekends and holidays.
 Rent is taken as your loan comes in, so you can see your budget exactly for the months ahead.

 Catering made my life a lot easier.
 You may not like every meal, but you don’t have to buy and prepare meals every day.
 It’s also a great bonding and social time with your flatmates and friends.

-Mealtimes, catered or not, is a great bonding experience.
-For my first night in halls, we ordered takeaway and braved a game of monopoly.
+Mealtimes, catered or not, are a great bonding experience.
+For my first night in halls, we ordered takeaway and braved a game of Monopoly.
 The first nights in halls are very social among flats – some bond over drinks with the neighbours, some stick a movie on.
 Don’t be scared to strike up conversations or suggest an activity.
 For us, organising the kitchen was a great ice-breaker – whether picking out your cupboard or arranging a communal kitchen – everyone was gathered and then you go from there.

 Overall, living in halls was a great experience; I have friends and memories for a lifetime, despite some ups and downs.
-It’s a great steppingstone from living at home to independent living.
+It’s a great stepping stone from living at home to independent living.
 It’s an experience I’ll never forget – and isn’t as daunting as you think!